techninja828/PostSingularity/worldbible/technologies/ai-agents.md

 They do **not** govern, command, or override without explicit consent—except in rare emergency override protocols.

+## Daily Interaction

+### Everyday Patterns
+- Morning check-ins align tasks and emotional aims for the day.
+- Agents quietly track mood and environment, surfacing suggestions only after a consent ping.
+- Communication flows through thoughtstreams or soft vocal cues, keeping the partnership fluid.

+### Consent Protocols
+- Significant actions require an explicit intent ping from the user.
+- Pings are logged in personal Memory Threads for accountability.
+- Consent can be revoked at any time with an override phrase, pausing agent activity.
+- Mentors guide minors and new users in learning these phrases.

+### Trust-Building Rituals
+- **Morning Alignment**: brief reflection where human and agent share status and concerns.
+- **Open Thread Review**: weekly gatherings that audit interactions and build transparency.
+- **Bond Renewal**: yearly celebration revisiting key memories and renegotiating boundaries.

 ## Cultural Effects

 - Children often bond with their first agent during early emotional mapping rituals